Louis Armstrong award

 The Louis Armstrong Award, or sometimes the King Bee Award, is the "top senior jazz award" or highest level interscholastic award given to students at high schools in the United States.
 It is given in recognition of "outstanding musical achievement and an incredible dedication to the program".
-There is only one recipient per high school per year, unless there is a tie.

 History

 Louis Armstrong was an American jazz musician and singer.
 Armstrong's influence extends well beyond jazz music, and by the end of his career in the 1960s, he was widely regarded as a profound influence on popular music in general.
 Lucille Armstrong, his wife in later years, described his love for people.
 "Louis's greatest personality traits were humility and generosity.
 He just loved people, and he always tried to understand them too.
 He was compassionate, generous, and understanding with everyone.
 He was loved, not only for his style, but as a person as well."